supersjellie/openhab-itho-fan/README.md

 	* Press hourglass to temporally increase speed (accoding to high setting and timer1)
 	* Press wrench to set another speed (slider will show)
 	* Icons will change according to settings, remember.
 The fan will respond immediatelly, the GUI with a 30 second delay (according to thing update frequency)
+4. If you installed the fan rule, you can change automation settings at the start of the script
+	* scriptName : scriptname is used in logging
+	* group : Used to find fan items
+	* nightSpeed : Nightspeed, integer value or low/medium/high
+	* daySpeed : Dayspeed, integer value or low/medium/high
+	* humidSpeed : Speed for ventilation when humid or low/medium/high or timer1/timer2/timer3
+	* dayStart : Hour day mode starts (>=)
+	* nightStart : Hour night mode starts (>=)
+	* resetMinutes : Minutes manual command can reset to default day/night settings (-1 disable)
+	* humidityTreshold : %humidity rise to start
+	* delayFanStart : Minutes to start fan AFTER humidity raises over treshold
+	* delayFanEnd : Minutes to keep fan turning after humidity fan start (ignored when speed set to timer1/timer2/timer3)
+	* delayFanNextStart : Minutes wait for next start

+## Versions
+0.9 Initial version
+1.0 First release (added humidity graph, auto setting rule and layout improvements)

 ## Code
 The code is pretty standard.
 Things you might find interesting for changes
 1. It uses the the web api at api.html (documentation  in the webpages of the add-on itself)